Coordinate Systems and Transforms in Space Physics: Terms, Definitions, Implementations, and Recommendations for Reproducibility: Comparisons

 It is sometimes argued that, although reference-frame implementations may yield different results, this uncertainty is small relative to measurement uncertainty.
 For example, \citeA{Hapgood1995} notes that ``The attitude error that arises from an error in the epoch used to compute \texttt{GEI} is $0.036^\circ$, which is small compared to the angular resolution of most space plasma measurements ...".

-Although this statement was made thirty years ago, based on the results in this section, it appears the convention in space physics is that differences at this level are considered negligible.
-That is, we find angular differences in the ephemerides from different providers of ${\sim}0.3^\circ$ and coordinate transforms from different software packages of ${\sim 0.03}^\circ$, and this uncertainty is not discussed in the documentation, suggesting that it is considered small enough to be ignored.
+Although this statement was made thirty years ago, based on the results in this section give\add[a]{n} below, it appears the convention in space physics is that differences at this level are considered negligible.
+That is, we find angular differences in spacecraft positions from different providers of ${\sim}0.3^\circ$ and coordinate transforms from different software packages of ${\sim} 0.03^\circ$, and this uncertainty is not discussed in the documentation, suggesting it is considered small enough to be ignored.

-Although the convention for determining which uncertainties are considered negligible may have been appropriate at one time, we suggest revisiting these assumptions.
-First, spacecraft constellations now have a nearest separation of 7~km \cite{NASA2016}.
+Although the convention for determining which uncertainties are considered negligible may have been appropriate at one time, we suggest revisiting these assumptions. \remove[r2]{First, spacecraft constellations now have a nearest separation of 7~km \cite{NASA2016}.
 This separation was achieved for the MMS constellation when the spacecraft were at a radial distance of ${\sim}8.9$~$R_E$ from Earth's center.
-At this radial distance, the angular separation between two points 7~km apart is $0.007^\circ$.
-Second, having different data providers or software libraries compute transforms in different ways can impede validation, for example,
+At this radial distance, the angular separation between two points 7~km apart is $0.007^\circ$.}

+\add[r2]{First, spacecraft constellations have achieved separations that correspond to an angular separation relative to Earth's center of ${\sim} 0.003^\circ$ --- based on SSCWeb data, MMS-2 and MMS-3 had a separation of 4.5~ km at 2016-09-15T21:47:30Z, corresponding to an angular separation of $0.0034^\circ$.
+Cluster 3 and Cluster 4 were separated by 2.4~km at 2018-12-02T00:31:30Z, corresponding to an angular separation of $0.0029^\circ$ (see also \citeA{Escoubet2021})}.